-Other income, excluding capital grants, has increased to £1.4m from £1m (36%).
-This reflects the steady return of catering and conferencing income as well as some box office income.
+Other income, excluding capital grants, has increased to £2.1m from £1.4m (50%).
+This reflects the steady return of catering and conferencing income as well as some box office income in addition to the £500k distribution from ABRSM.

-Expenditure: Year-on year increase of £1.8m (7.6%)
+Expenditure: Year-on year increase of £1.7m (7.3%)